 · treated openly, with patients and their representatives being offered explanations of any information that they do not understand.

-1. Access to medical records is allowed under the Data Protection Act 1998.
+1. Access to medical records is allowed under the Data Protection Act 2018 and the GDPR 2016.
 The following people are entitled to access:

 b. patients’ representatives, provided they have the patient’s consent or a court order

 c. parents of a patient aged under 18 (16 in Scotland), although the patient’s consent will be requested if they have the capability to give it.

 b. receiving a permanent copy of the record or parts of the record.